Will open data be a damp squib?

 - transport systems incentivised for flow or speed, with integrated information and payment systems, and fluid interchanges.

 - budgeting processes opened up to systematic deliberation, argument, and simulation of alternatives - all feeding into legislatures and governments.

 2. Experiment: agencies taking responsibility for trialling elements of the new systems, including places acting as laboratories of the future (something we are working on in relation to ageing); commissioning of technologies (eg. for co-production in healthcare); trialling of business models; and formal experiments.

 3. Entrepreneurialism: innovators and entrepreneurs trying out new ideas, aligned to the bigger systems change they want to be part of (for example, in fields like food or edutech).

 4. Leadership: political will to connect the top down systems designs to bottom up creativity and entrepreneurialism.

 None of this is particularly complex, and it has happened in other fields (such as waste).
 But it's not being done using digital technologies - anywhere.
 If anything the energy around open data may have distracted some of the best minds from the bigger challenge.
-Nor have the craft skills needed for effective systemic innovation been properly cultivated (though this is something we are beginning to do in a modest way with the Open Workshop).
+Nor have the craft skills needed for effective systemic innovation been properly cultivated.
 Yet this is probably the most exciting field to be in today - and with the fiscal crisis worsening, this is the only way to discover radically higher productivity models for achieving public value.